monsoonmaelstrom/book2/book2.md

 “Amelia,” I growl, letting my frustration creep into my voice.

 “I don’t know if she wants you to know where she is.
 She seemed pretty irritated last night.
-And I don’t know if it was because of you, but I’m betting it was because of you.”
+And I don’t know for sure that it was because of you, but I’m betting it was because of you.”

 “Yes,” I snap.
 “It was because of me.
 Of course it was because of me.
 But she didn’t come back and she’s not in her room, or anywhere else on campus right now.
 So.
 Where.
 Was.
 She.
 Going?”